A legislative amendment will allow taxpayers to remain in safe harbour if they underpay their provisional tax instalments by $20.

 In a report to the Finance and Expenditure Committee summarising the submissions received on the Taxation (Kiwisaver, Student Loans and Remedial Matters) Bill, IRD acknowledges this unintended consequence is having unfair financial ramifications for taxpayers.

-As such, it is introducing a tolerance threshold of $20 or less per instalment for taxpayers who otherwise meet the safe harbour criteria to ensure they are not subject to interest due to a small payment shortfall.
+As such, it is introducing a tolerance threshold of $20 or less per instalment for taxpayers who otherwise meet the safe harbour criteria to ensure they are not subject to interest from the date of their final instalment due to a small payment shortfall.

 “Some issues have arisen the result of which is that a small underpayment is providing an adverse result to taxpayers that is disproportionate to the error being made,” says IRD in its report.

 “It is proposed that a tolerance be included in the legislation to deal with these issues.
 This tolerance will allow taxpayers to retain the benefits of the safe harbour even though they underpaid by a small amount.